Abdu11aHHD/IronID/README.md

 ---

-## Section 1: Data Strategy & Architecture Design
+# 📊 Section 1: Data Strategy & Architecture Design

-### 1.1 Identification and Justification of Data Sources
+## 1.1 Identification and Justification of Data Sources

-**Public image datasets:**
-We will supplement our dataset with open-source images from Kaggle

-**Justification:**
-This hybrid approach provides diverse and realistic coverage of the most common gym machine types while remaining ethical and privacy-safe.
+### 📂 Source
+**Public Kaggle Gym Equipment Dataset**
+*Targeting 10 specific equipment classes.*

+### Justification
+We selected this dataset and this approach for its pre-labeled structure, diverse lighting conditions, ensuring efficient training and reliable validation.

 ---